What to do on the day

 MRCPCH examination candidates are not able to appeal the result outcome of their exam or station marks.
 They may seek redress through the complaint process.

-Candidates must raise their concerns on the day of the exam either with the invigilator or senior examiner at their exam centre and then submit a complaint form to the Examinations team within 7 days of the exam.
+Candidates must raise their concerns on the day of the exam either with the invigilator or senior examiner at their exam centre and then submit a complaint form to us within 7 days of the exam.
 The complaint will be investigated and the candidate will be informed of the decision.
 If the candidate is not satisfied with the outcome of their complaint, they may then appeal their complaint outcome.

 For further details please see our exams regulations and rules: